spdegabrielle/undebatable/README.md

 ## Design goals
 My goal is to make a simple hybrid of HN/Lobsters and Feedly/Google Reader and DropBox/WeTransfer/Google Drive/OneDrive.

-- minimal
+- graceful degredation (work fine w/o js)
-- fast
+- simple, light, minimal, fast
-- no js
-- no images in frontpage
 - zero-config install
 - easy backup (all state in one file)
 - as much SQL as possible
+- no state change through GET requests
-- avoid PLOP when possible and convenient
+- avoid PLOP when possible and convenient (Note: SQL is rather PLOP)

 ## TODO
-- editing
+- anti-anti-social-media top buttons
 - deletion
+- user styles
 - pagination
 - proper ranking algorithm
 - feeds (should appear as normal items)